-The IoT data from a signal sensor can change over time in terms of data statistics.
-Therefore, efficient and effective compression is very important for data systems.
-Modern data systems support a variety of compression approaches for storing data.
-Good compression can reduce not only the storage and network transmission cost but also improve workload performance.
-Because of the various data features and workloads, it is impossible to provide a one-size-fits-all compression solution for all kinds of data.
-Therefore, An adaptive compression selection strategy is required to select the optimal compression for the incoming IoT data based on the data statistics, query workloads, and limited resources available on the host.
+The IoT data from a signal sensor can statistically change over time, so it is difficult for a compression approach to always have efficient and effective compression over the data stream.
+Modern data systems support a variety of lossless and lossy compression approaches to process the data for mixed workloads.
+Different compression approaches have diverse compression performance and even impact the workload accuracy differently in the cases of lossy compression.
+Because of dynamic data features and various workloads across extended IoT applications, it is impossible to provide a one-size-fits-all compression solution for all kinds of data and tasks.
+Therefore, an adaptive lossless and lossy compression selection strategy is necessary to select the optimal compression for the incoming IoT data based on the data statistics, query workloads, and limited resources available on the host.